-Savi’s Workshop – Handbuilt Lightsabers is one of themost popular things in Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland with reservations in high demand.
-In this review, we’ll share photos & video from this build-your-own lightsaber shop and whether it’s worth the $200.
-This contains spoiler-free info & analysis, then a section with description with spoilery specifics.
-(Updated July 16, 2020.)
+Savi’s Workshop – Handbuilt Lightsabers is one of themost popular things in Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland.
+This review offers photos & video from this build-your-own lightsaber shop, reservation details, spoiler-free info, and whether it’s worth the $200+.
+(Updated January 9, 2022.)

 Savi’s Workshop is an unassuming storefront located in the middle of Black Spire Outpost next to Dok-Ondar’s Den of Antiquities and Droid Depot.
 Under the guidance of the Gatherers, guests are ushered into a covert workshop where they are using unusual parts to build lightsabers amidst the First Order.

-With the modified experience of Savi’s Workshop covered, let’s return to the normal one and start with the titular question.
-Despite that title, this really isn’t expressly about whether the lightsaber itself is worth $200.
-I cannot envision a single scenario in which I’d view a lightsaber as being worth $200.
+With the lightsaber case shortage woes addressed, let’s turn to the normal one and start with the titular question.
+Despite that title, this really isn’t expressly about whether the lightsaber itself is worth over $200.
+I cannot envision a single scenario in which I’d view a lightsaber as being worth $200+.

 With that said, the lightsaber itself has heft to it, is substantial, and feels really good in the hand.
 Then again, I’ve never wielded a high-end lightsaber, and am comparing this (no joke) to the industrial design of my DSLR camera lenses.
 For all I know, this could be on the low end of replica-caliber lightsabers.
 I do know that it’s significantly nicer than anything I’ve ever seen in Walt Disney World or Disneyland.

 However, value is in the eye of the beholder and it’s very much a your mileage may vary type of thing.
-Ultimately, you’re looking at a 25 minute experience plus a lightsaber for $200 plus the effort of snagging a reservation or waiting in line to do Savi’s Workshop.
+Ultimately, you’re looking at a 25 minute experience plus a lightsaber for over $200, plus the effort of snagging a reservation or waiting in line to do Savi’s Workshop.

 This brings us to the capacity of Savi’s Workshop, which is abysmal.
 There’s a lot to be said for the intimate environment of the workshop, which definitely enhances the show.
 Nevertheless, the decision to make this a single room (rather than modeling it after multi-room meet & greets) is a puzzling one.
 The result is a shop with an hourly capacity of under 50 lightsabers.